brkn/dota2-statistics-of-professional-players/README.md

   -

 - **HTML**
+  - Create a division for table with horizontal and vertical scrolling
+  - Add js code for sorting at top
   - CSS and other meaningless things
+    - Done
   - Where did i get data, subset query (7.00 and after any event etc)
+    - Done
   - Apples and oranges part
   - "In particular, write about what questions about the data itself your brief investigation may have answered.
 For example, if your dataset was about temperatures in India for the last 100 years, has India warmed a lot since the